West Knoxville Medical and Chiropractic - Shoulder Pain

 Schedule an Appointment Today!

-If you are struggling with shoulder pain and need chiropractic care, please contact West Knoxville Chiropractic by calling 865-271-9587 or use the website contact form.
+If you are struggling with shoulder pain and need chiropractic care, please contact West Knoxville Medical and Chiropractic by calling 865-271-9587 or use the website contact form.
 Our office is located at 6311 Kingston Pike, #28W.
 We offer extended hours to help meet your scheduling needs.
 Whether your shoulder pain is a sports injury, a work injury or from some unknown cause, we can help.